david-dj12/david-dj12/README.md

 A fully functional 3D printer built using repurposed components from old DVD drives.
 Designed the entire mechanical structure, implemented motion control, and handled electronics integration.

 #### 🌾 Modular IoT Smart Agriculture
-A conceptual modular framework for data-driven agriculture, focusing on sensor automation and scalable, low-power edge logic.
+A modular framework for data-driven agriculture, focusing on sensor automation and scalable, low-power edge logic.

 ---
 📬 **How to reach me:** laketile3d@gmail.com